 This qualification is a nationally recognised course and provides a pathway to work in the services industry to support the effective functioning of health services and assist individuals in meeting their immediate needs in community services.
-Students will be required to conduct basic health checks, learn about the importance of health promotion and infection control, work with diverse people, develop communication skills, work in teams and complete both their First Aid and CPR.
-It reflects the role of a variety of workers who use a range of factual, technical and procedural knowledge to assist health professional staff in the care of clients.
+Health and Community services are the largest growing industries in Australia, estimated to grow by 20% over the next five years.
+These programs combine to provide students with the basic skills for a career in the health industry as well as providing a pathway for those wishing to pursue further study in these fields.
+Skills acquired in this course include first aid, CPR Certification, communication, interpreting medical terminology, conducting health checks and recognising healthy body systems, infection control, working with diverse people and working in teams.
 This course is targeted at people wanting to move toward a nursing or clinical type career path.
-This qualification is delivered by a College Trainer/Assessor under the control of the external Registered Training Organisation, Connect 'n' Grow.
+This qualification is delivered by a College Trainer/Assessor in partnership with the external Registered Training Organisation, Connect 'n' Grow.